netgroup/Mantoo-scripts-and-readme/OSHI-VM-README.txt

 password for user: 1234
 password for root: root

+administrator of RDCL 3D GUI
+login    : admin
+password : admin

 #########################################################################################################
 #TABLE OF CONTENT OF THIS README
 #########################################################################################################

 0. Introduction
 0.1 Release notes
-1. Guided tour on Topology3D (web GUI) and local deployment of topologies over mininet
+1. Guided tour on RDCL3D (web GUI) and local deployment of topologies over mininet
 2. Manual execution of the components
 3. Emulation example #1 - Deployment of a PW (PseudoWire) and a VLL (IP Virtual Leased Line)
 4. Emulation example #2 - Deployment of Virtual Switches